iptch/2024-fall-architectural-katas/ADR/ADR-018-location-of-survey-triggers.md

 Options:
 - A: A new service 'Surveys' for triggering surveys.
 The communication data for users would need to be gathered or stored.
-- B: The creation of emails, trigger of survey system moved to employer and candidate service.
+- B: The creation of emails, trigger of survey system moved to employer and job candidate service.
  From the perspective of DDD this is still a good choice, since the communication data (email addresses) of the users do not need to leave their services.
 Survey data if then fetched from the external survey system by the Analytics and Report system.
 (Added with [(ADR-020)](/ADR/ADR-020-externalizing-survey-processes.md))

 ## Decision:

-- Option B, the triggers will be included inside Candidate, resp.
+- Option B, the triggers will be included inside Job candidate, resp.
 Employer services.
 - Notification will occur via email.

 ## Consequences: